Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 You can store thawed frozen breast milk that's not warmed:

-If you’re not sure of the temperature setting of your fridge, use the breast milk within three days to be safe.
+If you're unsure of the temperature setting of your fridge it's best to use any expressed breast milk stored in it within three days.

 If you're going back to work but still want to feed your baby breast milk, you'll need to be able to express while you're at work, store your milk at work, and then transport it home to feed your baby.

-The ideal place to store your expressed breast milk at work is in the fridge – make sure it’s clearly labelled. if you don’t have any access to one in your workplace, you can store it in an insulated bag or a cooler with an ice pack, then put the bottles or bags in the fridge or freezer once you get home.
+The ideal place to store your expressed breast milk at work is in a clearly labelled container in the fridge.
+If you don't have access to one, you can store it in an insulated bag or a cooler with an ice pack, then put the bottles or bags in the fridge or freezer once you get home.